Prayagraj: Literature

-Allahabad has a literary and artistic heritage; the former capital of the United Provinces, it was known as Prayag in the Vedas, the Ramayana and the Mahabharata.
+Prayagraj has a literary and artistic heritage; the former capital of the United Provinces, it was known as Prayag in the Vedas, the Ramayana and the Mahabharata.
 Allahabad has been called the "literary capital of Uttar Pradesh", attracting visitors from East Asia; the Chinese travellers Faxian and Xuanzang found a flourishing city in the fifth and seventh centuries, respectively.
 The number of foreign tourists, which mostly consisted of Asians, visiting the city was 98,167 in 2010 which subsequently increased to 1,07,141 in 2014.
 The city has a tradition of political graffiti which includes limericks and caricatures.
 In 1900, Saraswati, the first Hindi-language monthly magazine in India, was started by Chintamani Ghosh.
 Mahavir Prasad Dwivedi, the doyen of modern Hindi literature, remained its editors from 1903 to 1920.
 The Anand Bhavan, built during the 1930s as a new home for the Nehru family when the Swaraj Bhavan became the local Indian National Congress headquarters, has memorabilia from the Gandhi-Nehru family.

 During the 19th and 20th centuries, Hindi literature was modernised by authors such as Mahadevi Varma, Sumitranandan Pant, Suryakant Tripathi 'Nirala' and Harivansh Rai Bachchan.
 A noted poet was Raghupati Sahay, better known as Firaq Gorakhpuri.
 Gorakhpuri and Varma have received Jnanpith Awards.
-Allahabad is a publication centre for Hindi literature, including the Lok Bharti, Rajkamal and Neelabh.
+Prayagraj is a publication centre for Hindi literature, including the Lok Bharti, Rajkamal and Neelabh.
 Persian and Urdu literature are also studied in the city.
-Akbar Allahabadi is a noted modern Urdu poet, and Nooh Narwi, Tegh Allahabadi, Shabnam Naqvi and Rashid Allahabadi hail from Allahabad.
+Akbar Allahabadi is a noted modern Urdu poet, and Nooh Narwi, Tegh Allahabadi, Shabnam Naqvi and Rashid Allahabadi hail from Prayagraj.
 English author and 1907 Nobel laureate Rudyard Kipling was an assistant editor and overseas correspondent for The Pioneer.

 Entertainment and recreation

-Allahabad is noted for historic, cultural and religious tourism.
+Prayagraj is noted for historic, cultural and religious tourism.
 Historic sites include Alfred Park, the Victoria and Thornhill Mayne Memorials, Minto Park, Allahabad Fort, the Ashoka Pillar and Khusro Bagh.
 Religious attractions include the Kumbh Mela, the Triveni Sangam and All Saints Cathedral.
 The city hosts the Maha Kumbh Mela, the largest religious gathering in the world, every twelve years and the Ardh (half) Kumbh Mela every six years.
 It also hosts a Magh Mela annually on the banks of the Triveni Sangam that typically lasts for one and a half months.
 Cultural attractions include the Allahabad Museum, the Jawahar Planetarium and the University of Allahabad.
-North Central Zone Culture Centre, under the Ministry of Culture and Prayag Sangeet Samiti are nationally renowned centres of Arts, Dance, Music, local Folk Dance and Music, Plays/Theatre etc. and nurture upcoming artists.
+North Central Zone Cultural Centre, under the Ministry of Culture and Prayag Sangeet Samiti are nationally renowned centres of Arts, Dance, Music, local Folk Dance and Music, Plays/Theatre etc. and nurture upcoming artists.
 The city has also hosted the International Film Festival of Prayag.